Substance Abuse and Addiction Treatment Resources in Monroe

 Unfortunately, Monroe is seeing a rise in heroin and prescription opioid abuse.
 This is following the trend of Ohio in general as a state, which statistically was the state most affected by opioid misuse in 2016.
 Drug misuse is an epidemic in Monroe, with its physical location between Detroit and Toledo cited as a main reason for drug availability in the area.

 Monroe County has dedicated itself to public outreach to help curb the epidemic.
 It is important to remember that in the midst of all this, there is hope for those who are struggling with drug and substance misuse disorder.
 When it comes to addiction to opioids, it is paramount to seek the correct care.
 Trained medical and mental health professionals can best provide this care.
 If you are dealing with substance misuse issues, reach out to family, friends and professionals.
-There are options for drug rehab in Monroe, OH as well as alcohol rehab in Monroe, OH.
-In addition, located just an hour and a half Northeast of Monroe, the Columbus location of The Recovery Village is a rehab center ready to help people tackle their substance misuse issues.

 Our Closest Facility: